 Sober Level Assessment Calculator

 The Sober Level Assessment Calculator estimates your Blood Alcohol Content (BAC) based on the number of drinks consumed, your body weight, biological sex, and the time elapsed.
 This tool helps adults understand their current impairment level to make safe decisions about driving and personal safety.
-Whether you are tracking your sober level after a night out or ensuring you are fit to drive the next morning, this calculator provides instant clarity.
+Whether you are tracking your sober level after a night out or ensuring you are fit to drive the next morning, this calculator provides general guidance.

 How Blood Alcohol Content Is Calculated